 Native Americans endure the highest poverty levels when compared to other ethnic groups.
 Native Americans living on larger reservations experience poverty rates of 40% or higher.
 One in every four Native Americans live in poverty (25.3%).
 The average annual income among Native Americans is $33,627.00.

-Not all Indians receive income generated by casinos.
-In fact, many reservations are remotely located and therefore do not have casinos as they are not ideal locations for any type of business.
+any type of business.
 These somewhat isolated locations also contribute to poverty as it is often times not economically feasible to travel the long distances from the reservations to areas that provide employment.
 Therefore, Native Americans experience the highest rate of unemployment.
 In certain instances, the unemployment rate among Native Americans is triple that of the Great Depression.
 Fewer Native Americans have full-time employment than any other community that experiences high poverty levels.
 Only 36% of Native American males experience employment year round.
 Counties that contain Reservations are among the poorest counties in the country.

 In terms of education the Native American does not fair well.
 90% of Native Americans attend high school, however the drop out rate is the highest of any other ethnic minority.
 Performance drops drastically after the fourth grade.
 The national graduation rate among Native Americans is approximately 50%.